 B stands for Baptist

 Some Southern Baptist churches are IFB.
 They are Southern Baptist in name only.
-It is not uncommon for an IFB pastor to pastor a Southern Baptist church with the intent of pulling them out of the Southern Baptist convention.
-Because of this, it is not uncommon for Southern Baptist churches to reject resumes from pastors with a IFB background.
-Area missionaries warn churches about pernicious IFB pastors who desire to take over churches and pull the churches out of the convention.
+It is not uncommon for an IFB pastor to pastor a Southern Baptist church with the intent of pulling it out of the Southern Baptist Convention.
+Because of this, Southern Baptist churches frequently reject resumes from pastors with an IFB background.
+Area missionaries warn churches about pernicious IFB pastors who desire to take over churches and pull the churches out of the Convention.

 Other posts about the IFB